miladrayka/ENS_Score/README.md

 Should be added.

 # Installation and Usage
-Needed information for installing is provided at *AllCodes.ipynb*.
-You can repeat all results of paper by using *AllCodes.ipynb*.
-Trained ENS-Score, because of its size, is not uploaded on GitHub.
+The needed information for installation is provided at *AllCodes.ipynb*.
+You can repeat all results of the paper by using *AllCodes.ipyn*b.
+Trained **ENS-Score**, because of its size, is not uploaded on GitHub.
 Reach out to authors to access the trained model.

 # Some Important Packages

-The PDBbind dataset and CASF-2016 benchmark are available at https://www.pdbbind.org.cn.
+The PDBbind dataset and CASF 2016 benchmark are available at https://www.pdbbind.org.cn/.

-ECIF-Score and RDKit feature generations codes are available at https://github.com/DIFACQUIM/ECIF.
+ECIF-Score and RDKit feature generation codes are available at https://github.com/DIFACQUIM/ECIF.

 HydraMap v1.0 software can be downloaded from http://www.siocccbg.ac.cn/software/hydramap.